 Around the world organisations are finding new ways to deliver care where it is needed.
 To read more about Buddy Bear, head to the link below.

 The one million euro Körber Prize for European Science has been awarded to Hungarian scientist, Botond Roska for his game-changing ‘gene-editing treatment’ which may restore sight by reprogramming cells in the eye.
 Retinitis pigmentosa is a cluster of genetic disorders which affect one in 4,000 kids, causing degenerative blindness in childhood.
 Roska’s hopeful treatment re-codes genetics to create photoreceptors which register light to produce vision.
 He said that, “for the time being, the process creates a level of vision similar to watching television in black and white”.
 This award is the Hungarian’s fifth scientific acknowledgement since moving from music to medicine.

-To read more about Hita Gupta, visit the link below.
+To read more about Botond Roska, his award and research, head to the link below.

-To read more about the National Park, head to the link below.
+To read more about this story, head to the link below.